collectiveidea/audited/README.md

 If the adapter raises an error when trying to enqueue audits, the audits are written synchronously instead.

+One disadvantage to an asynchronous approach is that the `created_at` time stamps of the audit records will reflect when the audit records were written by the background job, which is not as close to the time of the original action that created the audit.
+It would be relatively easy to modify the audited gem so that it passed in the current time when it passed the attributes to the background job (see `Audited::Auditor#async_write_audit`).

 #### Creating an Async Adapter